Boulder-Like Home Office is a Working Retreat in the Garden

-As more and more people opt to work from home, more and more people are discovering just how difficult it is to separate home life from work life.
+As more and more people opt to work from home, more and more people are discovering just how difficult it is to separate their personal life from work life.
 The solution?
-A dedicated office space, preferably one detached from the main house.
+A dedicated home office space in the backyard, preferably one detached from the main house.
 The Tetra Shed from Innovation Imperative is a particularly attractive example.

 As a single unit, the Tetra Shed is just big enough for one or two people.
 But the units are modular and can be connected to form spaces as big as one’s imagination.
 These can be used for learning, guest accommodations, play, retail, or nearly anything else imaginable.